suncoast-devs/function-junction/README.md

 - All tests passing
 - No linter warnings
 - Turn in the homework using the URL to your repository on Github.
-- *CAUTION* One the test is broken.
+- *CAUTION* One of the tests is broken.
 Your job is to update the test to pass.

 ## Adventure Mode